 You can show them that there is no greater teacher than their inner voice and that this image of beauty and mystery they see in you is, in fact, a reflection of the virtues they have not yet accepted in themselves.

-What does the High Priestess mean in Love?
+What does the High Priestess mean in a Love or Relationship Reading?

 The Priestess card always represents honest, true feelings.
 Her love is immortal and fills the heart with joy.
 It is a bond that words fail to describe.